Explore Ball Fields, Skate Parks and More

 - Civic Center Park

-Palm Desert’s largest park offers something for everyone – including the Palm Desert Aquatic Center, an amphitheater, sports fields, skate parks, dog parks, a rose garden, picnic areas and more.
+Palm Desert’s largest park offers something for everyone – including the Palm Desert Aquatic Center, an amphitheater, sports fields, tennis and pickleball courts, skate parks, dog parks, a rose garden, picnic areas and more.

 - Cook Street Sports Complex